+temperature, causing the death of beneficial soil microbial population.
+It also reduces the level of nitrogen and carbon in the top 0-15 cm soil profile, which is essential for crop root development.
 Burning the crop residue causes phenomenal pollution problems in the atmosphere and substantial nutritional loss and physical health deterioration to the soil.
 Burning of one ton of paddy straw release 3 kg particulate matter, 1460 kg CO, 199 kg ash, and 2 kg SO.
 These gases affect human health due to the 2 general degradation in air quality, resulting in aggravation of eye and skin diseases.
 Fine particles can also aggravate chronic lung diseases.
 One ton of paddy straw contains approximately 5.5 kg N, 2.3 kg P O, 25 kg K O, 1.2 kg S, 50-70% of micronutrients 2 5 2 absorbed by the rice, and 400 kg of carbon are lost due to the burning of paddy straw.
 Apart from the loss of nutrients, some soil properties like soil temperature, pH, moisture, available phosphorus, and soil organic matter are greatly affected due to burning.
 Nonetheless, the time available between rice harvesting and wheat sowing is very narrow (in the range of 20-30 days).
-However, rice cultivation in similar fields has created some serious problems and environmental threats, viz.
-The declining water table, enhanced groundwater pollution by nutrient and pesticide leaching, affected soil physical properties and soil biodiversity, enhanced greenhouse gas emissions, rice residue burning to result in environmental pollution etc.
+However, rice cultivation in similar fields has created some serious problems and environmental threats. , viz.
+The declining water table, enhanced groundwater pollution by nutrient and pesticide leaching, affected soil physical properties and soil biodiversity, enhanced greenhouse gas emissions, rice residue burning to result in environmental pollution, among other factors-etc.

-Depletion of groundwater level by 1 m/year since 2013 and underground water level plunged by 20-60 meters in 19 districts out of 22 districts of Haryana due to non-conventional rice; more 'Dark Zones' as ground water dries up rapidly; canal waters and groundwater salinity led to water-logging; groundwater pollution by leaching of nitrate and agrochemical; depletion of soil physical health, environmental pollution; underground water contamination; loss of biodiversity; favoured incidence of pest (weed, disease etc.); human and animal health affected due to excessive use of agrochemicals are some of the major disadvantages in rice growing areas.
-An urgent need is felt to reduce the area under rice; diversification of rice crop with remunerative, less risky, and eco-friendly crops can provide substantial income and help to address many of these problems.
+Depletion of groundwater level by 1 m/year since 2013 and underground water level plunged by 20-60 meters in 19 districts out of 22 districts of Haryana due to non-conventional rice; more 'Dark Zones' as ground water dries up rapidly; canal waters and groundwater salinity led to water-logging; groundwater pollution by leaching of nitrate and agrochemical; depletion of soil physical health, environmental pollution; underground water contamination; loss of biodiversity; favoured incidence of pest (weed, disease and so onete.); human and animal health affected due to excessive use of agrochemicals are some of the major disadvantages in rice growing areas.
+It is reasoned that anAn urgent need is required is felt to reduce the area's coverage under rice cultivation; diversification of rice crop with remunerative, less risky, and eco-friendly crops can provide substantial income and help to address many of these problems.